ainmox/fren/README.md

 The wrapped shares can be redeemed at any time.
 Wrapping the shares in this format allows for transfers and integration in other contracts that support the ERC-1155 standard (Blur, OpenSea, Sudoswap).

+The only centralized action that the deployer can make is to set the default URI.
+Users are able to override the default URI at any time.